NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Bloody Blows.md

 Your lethal unarmed attacks leave bloody gouges or cause severe internal bleeding.
 When you critically hit with a Strike using an unarmed attack that isn't nonlethal, the target takes 1d4 persistent bleed damage.
-This can be because you're taking the penalty to use a fist for a lethal attack or because you have an unarmed attack without the nonlethal trait due to [[Feats/Tusks (Orc)|Tusks]] or a similar ability.
+This can be because you're taking the penalty to use a fist for a lethal attack or because you have an unarmed attack without the nonlethal trait due to [[Tusks (Orc)|Tusks]] or a similar ability.

 *Source: Pathfinder Player Core*
 *ORC*